AHI Youth Council: REACH

 AHI's youth council, REACH, is a diverse group of youth ages 1522 in the Washtenaw and Wayne County areas who serve as an advisory council to the Adolescent Health Initiative.

-AHI's youth advisory council, REACH (Recognizing Equity for Adolescent Change in Healthcare), is a diverse group of youth ages 1522 in the Washtenaw and Wayne County areas who serve as an advisory council to the Adolescent Health Initiative.
+AHI's youth advisory council, REACH (Representing Equity for Adolescent Change in Healthcare), is a diverse group of youth ages 1522 in the Washtenaw and Wayne County areas who serve as an advisory council to the Adolescent Health Initiative.

 In the spirit of “Nothing about us, without us,” AHI relies on REACH youth to inform its programs, help plan and execute AHI events, and develop new projects that integrate youth voice into adolescent health care.
 REACH meets once a month during the school year.
 REACH members receive stipends for their participation and work in REACH.